jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 4. From the Windows Start menu, locate the QjackCtl application and run it.

-5. On the QjackCtl application, click "Setup" adn adjust "Interface", "Sample Rate" and "Frames/Period" as needed for your device/sound-card.
+5. On the QjackCtl application, click "Setup" and adjust "Interface", "Sample Rate" and "Frames/Period" as needed for your device/sound-card.
   Do not change settings you do not understand.

 6. Click on OK to close the Setup dialog.